+Consideration/Fudge Factors from a Sizing Estimate

 By default, the IO metrics will be set to 2.00, (in the calculations, once moved to MBPs, multiply by 2.)
 In Exadata, as you lose Hybrid Columnar Compression, (HCC) offloading and storage indexes, there is an additional 2X that is expected by default to be added to the IO.
 This is now the starting point for workload sizing estimates.
 There are added features to offload IO from the database nodes to cell nodes, known as smart scans, IO savings using storage indexes and additional flash cache which can multiply additional IO calculated on top of the throughput displayed by another 2 times to total 6.00 in the IO metrics.
 Due to this IO explosion that can result for an Oracle workload when taking full advantage of Exadata engineered features, (primarily experienced in OLAP workloads) it is important to perform advanced database assessments for any Oracle database migrating from Exadata to determine which type of workload you may be faced with.